 The accompanying consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets, and the satisfaction of liabilities and commitments in the ordinary course of business.
-Since inception, the Company has incurred recurring losses including net losses of \$72.8 million and \$192.3 million for the three months ended March 31, 2020 and the year ended December 31, 2019, respectively.
-As of March 31, 2020, the Company had an accumulated deficit of \$560.8 million.
-The Company expects to continue to generate operating losses in the foreseeable future.
+Since inception, the Company has incurred recurring losses including net losses of \$140.0 million and \$192.3 million for the six months ended June 30, 2020 and the year ended December 31, 2019, respectively.
+As of June 30, 2020, the Company had an accumulated deficit of \$628.0 million.
+The Company expects to continue to generate operating losses for the foreseeable future.
 The Company expects that its cash, cash equivalents, and marketable securities will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance date of these consolidated financial statements.
 The future viability of the Company is dependent on its ability to raise additional capital to fund its operations.

-The Company expects its expenses to increase in connection with ongoing activities, particularly as the Company advances its clinical trials for its drug candidates in development and engages in efforts to support commercialization should ripretinib receive regulatory approval.
-Accordingly, the Company will need to obtain substantial additional funding in connection with continuing operations.
-If the Company is unable to raise capital when needed, or on attractive terms, it could be forced to delay, reduce, or eliminate its research or drug development programs or any future commercialization efforts.
+The Company may need to obtain substantial additional funding in connection with continuing operations.
+If the Company is unable to raise capital when needed, or on attractive terms, it could be forced to delay, reduce, or eliminate its research or drug development programs or certain commercialization efforts.
 Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.